 A recent running of the classic, combined with the extreme volatility in the markets, has me thinking about other famous strawmen.

 Strawman Argument: an intentionally misrepresented proposition that is proposed because it is easier to defeat than an opponent's real argument.

 The Other Strawman – The Best 10 Days Rule

-Now segue to recent market behavior - for those wondering just how volatile the market has been, Monday (3/16) represented the largest daily decline since October 1987 and third largest since 1928.
-In addition, Thursday (3/12) is now the eighth largest daily decline since the Great Depression.
+Now segue to recent market behavior.
+For those wondering just how volatile the market has been, Monday, March 16 represented the largest daily decline since October 1987 and third largest since 1928.
+In addition, Thursday, March 12 is now the eighth largest daily decline since the Great Depression.
 Neither the tech bubble bursting nor the financial crisis caused these types of extreme declines in the S&P 500.
-The table below shows the best ten and worst ten days since 1928.
+The table below shows the best 10 and worst 10 days since 1928.

-The graph below compares the performance of buy-and-hold versus missing BOTH the ten best AND ten worst days.
+The graph below compares the performance of buy-and-hold versus missing BOTH the 10 best AND 10 worst days.
 It turns out that missing both provides a greater return than buy-and-hold but with less volatility.
 This ratio leads to better risk-adjusted returns while also providing a much better investor experience for clients.

 The Journey Affects Arrival at the Destination

 "If anyone treads on my toes or sticks a pin into me, it doesn’t matter, for I can’t feel it.
 But I do not want people to call me a fool…" – Scarecrow